Bachelor of Education (Secondary) / Bachelor of Science | UniSC | University of the Sunshine Coast, Queensland, Australia

 • Be provided the opportunity to experience different school settings and learners by taking a trip to rural and remote areas

-• Gain eligibility to become members of the Queensland College of Teachers
+• Gain eligibility to become a member of the Queensland College of Teachers

 Location